msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 3. A notification confirms how many shipments were deleted (bottom left corner).

 <div class="note">
-You can only delete Outbound Shipments with a status <code>NEW</code>.
+You can only delete Outbound Shipments if they have not been <code>SHIPPED</code>.
 </div>

 ![Outbound list: delete](/docs/distribution/images/os_list_deleteshipment.gif)